Natemixon7/Natemixon7.github.io/AdvancedCalculator3000.md

 ## UI Design

-Once the calculator is run it will display the welcome screen.
-There you have 4 different types of calculators to choose from (see Fig 1).
-The first calculator is the arithmetic and it has 5 different types of math you can perform on the 2 numbers the user inputs (see Fig 2).
-Users can go back to the beginning anytime by typing 'q' (see Fig 3).
-The next calculator is the algebra calculator.
-It has 4 different operations the user can select after typing in their quadratic equation (see Fig 4).
-The third calculator is the geometric calculator where users will be prompted to enter a shape to perform a selected number of operations based on the shape (see Fig 5).
-At any point during one of the selected calculators, the user can input 'h' to receive more specific instructions to guide them (see Fig 6).
-The last calculator is trigonometry and has 7 different operations such as converting degrees to radians and finding the missing angles of a triangle (see Fig 7).
+When the calculator is launched, the welcome screen offers four types of calculators to choose from (see Fig. 1).
+The Arithmetic Calculator allows users to perform five different mathematical operations on two input numbers, with the option to return to the main menu by typing 'q' (see Figs. 2 and 3).
+The Algebra Calculator supports four operations, which users can select after entering a quadratic equation (see Fig. 4).
+The Geometry Calculator prompts users to specify a shape and perform various operations based on the selected shape (see Fig. 5).
+The Trigonometry Calculator provides seven operations, including converting degrees to radians and calculating missing angles of a triangle (see Fig. 6).
+At any point while using a calculator, users can type 'h' to access detailed instructions for guidance (see Fig. 7).

 ![screenshot](images/CalcImages/Welcome.png)
 Fig 1.
 Welcome screen.